tonyjward/plagiarism_detection/README.md

 > **Citation for data**: Clough, P. and Stevenson, M. Developing A Corpus of Plagiarised Short Answers, Language Resources and Evaluation: Special Issue on Plagiarism and Authorship Analysis, In Press.
 [Download](https://ir.shef.ac.uk/cloughie/resources/plagiarism_corpus.html)

 The dataset contains a mixture of plagiarised and non-plagiarised answers.
-To create the non-plagiarised the Wikepedia source text was not used.
+To create the non-plagiarised answers the Wikepedia source text was not used.
 For the plagiarised answers there were three levels of plagiarism

 1) *cut:* answer copy-pasted directly from the relevant Wikipedia source text.
 2) *light:* answer based on the Wikipedia source text and includes some copying and paraphrasing.